 Second, check if your drivers are properly installed.
 Several cards need additional OpenGL support drivers besides the "native" windows ones.
-For more detail check Appendix C.

 • Either configure or make dies with not found PLIB headers or libraries.
 Make sure you have the latest version of PLIB (> version 1.8.4) compiled and installed.
 Its headers like pu.h have to be under /usr/include/plib and its libraries, like libplibpu.a should be under /lib.
 Double check there are no stray PLIB headers/libraries sitting elsewhere!